AdaCore/gnatstudio/docs/users_guide/extending.rst

   action name starts with a '/', it represents the absolute path to an action.

-  You can omit this attribute only when no title is specified for the menu.
+  Omit this attribute only when no title is specified for the menu.
 Doing that makes it a separator (see below).

   If you associate a filter with the action via the :file:`<filter>` tag, the menu is greyed out when the filter doesn't match.